Dhaulagiri Circuit Trek

 From Beni, you will venture into the Dhaulagiri region.
 On the fourth day, you will head to Babiachor (950 m) as you walk along the Myagdi Khola and stay overnight.
 The route will continue along the banks of the Myagdi Khola.
 You will pass by villages like Singha Bazar, Babiachor, and Baguwa.
 From Darbang, the landscape widens into the terraced landscape, and you cross the Duk Khola.

 Crossing several villages, you will stay overnight in Dharapani (1,560 m) on the fifth day.
-From here onwards, the trail will go deep into the valley, and you will need to climb a steep route.
+From here onwards, the trail will go deep into the valley, and you must climb a steep route.
 After passing by the villages of Sibang and Mattim, you head to a ridge and cross Dhara Khola to ascend to the Magar village of Muri (1,720 m).
 Overnight stay at Muri village on the sixth day.

 On the seventh and eighth day, you will stay overnight at Bagar (2,080 m) and Doban Kharka (2,520 m).
 From the seventh day, you will get to see the majestic mountains.
 After descending and crossing Myading Khola, you see mountains like Ghustung South and Jirbang.
 The ascending to Bagar goes via green grasslands with steep slopes.
 On the eighth day, you traverse the terraced fields and walk through lush forests to reach Doban Kharka.

 The route will also go through some rocky areas.
 On the ninth day, the trail will take you through the forests, which open up to scenic views of Dhaulagiri I. After walking along the Myagdi Khola and crossing more forest areas, you arrive at Choriban Khola (3,110 m).
 From the ninth day onwards, you will stay overnight via camping.
 Finally, you ascend to Italian Base Camp via the moraines of Chhonbardan Glacier on the tenth day.
-You will spend two days in this base camp, with one day separated for acclimatization.
+You will spend two days in this base camp, one day separated for acclimatization.

 • Trek to the rustic villages and settlement areas.